 I recently read a study conducted in 1999 by The British Psychological Society.
 The full study can be found here.
 However I will provide a brief summary.
-The goal of this study was to determine how someone’s attitude towards their chronic disease affects the way they cope with a specific focus on Addison’s Disease.
-Before I discuss this study more, I would like to quote a paragraph from it.
+The goal of this study was to determine how someone’s attitude or their perception towards their chronic disease affects the way they cope with a specific focus on Addison’s Disease.

 Patients’ Illness Representations